timjogorman/RicherEventDescription/guidelines.md

 The first and most fundamental task in the first stage of annotation is to label EVENT and ENTITY instances.
-When first annotating, one should thing of each such labelling act as *two* decisions: the first part being the decision about **whether** something should be annotated, and the second part being the decision about **what exact span of words** you should mark to designate it.
+When first annotating, one should thing of each such labeling act as *two* decisions: the first part being the decision about **whether** something should be annotated, and the second part being the decision about **what exact span of words** you should mark to designate it.

 ##### What is an EVENT?

-We define an event as any occurrence, actions, processes or event states which deserve a place upon a timeline, and could have any syntactic realization -- as verbs, nominalizations, nouns, or even adjectives.
-It is important that one make the event/non-event determination independently of syntax: we will consider syntactic considerations for what the span of annotation will be, but not for whether or not to consider something to be an event at all.
-Instead, at this stage you should focus on the semantic questions of what is actually happening, asking whether the words you are considering constitute a sequences of changes, transitions or states occurring in the world (or some possible world).
+We define an event as any occurrence, action, process or event state which deserves a place upon a timeline, and could have any syntactic realization – as verbs, nominalizations, nouns, or even adjectives.
+It is important that one make the event/non-event determination independently of syntax; we will consider syntactic considerations for what the span of annotation will be, but not for whether or not to consider something to be an event at all.
+Instead, at this stage you should focus on the semantic questions of what is actually happening, asking whether the words you are considering constitute a sequence of changes, transitions or states occurring in the world (or some possible world).

-This may be contrasted with verbs and nouns that amount of a purely grammatical encoding of relationships between elements.
-For verbs, many of the non-eventive cases will therefore be grammaticalized verbs such as **go**, **seem**, **have**, etc. -- for example, there is only one EVENT in the example below:
+This may be contrasted with verbs and nouns that amount of a purely grammatical encoding to relationships between elements.
+For verbs, many of the non-eventive cases will therefore be grammaticalized verbs such as **go**, **seem**, **have**, etc. – for example, there is only one EVENT in the sentence below:

 - Your dog *seems to have eaten* the cupcakes.

-In a more general sense, one can think of that criterion as being about distinguishing whether a particular mention (like "have" or "seems" above) constitutes its own event, or merely helps constitute description of a single event.
-For example, a light verb like "take a bath" does not constitute a separate "take" event and "bath" event, but rather combine to jointly signal the bath-taking event.
+In a more general sense, one can think of that criterion as being about distinguishing whether a particular mention (like "have" or "seems" above) constitutes its own event, or merely helps constitute the description of a single event.
+For example, a light verb construction like "take a bath" does not constitute a separate "take" event and "bath" event, but rather combine to jointly signal the bath-taking event.